 XmlFileArtifact

-The XmlFileArtifact is a built-in composite artefact, i.e., if it exists it is either empty or contains a valid XML document.
-Its content is analysed for known substructures, which are made available for querying and manipulation in terms of fragment artefacts.
+The XmlFileArtifact is a built-in composite artifact, i.e., if it exists it is either empty or contains a valid XML document.
+Its content is analysed for known substructures, which are made available for querying and manipulation in terms of fragment artifacts.
 Please see the warnings regarding text operations below.

 XmlFileArtifact XmlFileArtifact()

-Creates a temporary XML file artefact.
-Please note that the file artefact is initially empty and needs the creation of a root element (see below).
+Creates a temporary XML file artifact.
+Please note that the file artifact is initially empty and needs the creation of a root element (see below).

 XmlElement getRootElement() / XmlElement rootElement()